 - Soak 10 large Medjool dates in hot water for 30 minutes or room temperature water overnight.

-- Add the rest of the pecan pie ingredients to the food processor - an egg, ghee, vanilla extract, pinch of salt, arrowroot starch (if using any) and 1/3 cup raw pecans. ( Save the rest of the pecans for topping).**
+- Add the rest of the pecan pie ingredients to the food processor - an egg, melted ghee, vanilla extract, a pinch of salt, arrowroot starch (if using any) and 1/3 cup raw pecans. ( Save the rest of the pecans for topping).

 - Set aside and make the brownie batter.